sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 8) None of the requested encryption algorithms are supported by both peers: xxx. (xxx is the method; AES)

-   This error identifies the your Workspace server is configured to use encryption.
+   This error identifies that your Workspace server is configured to use encryption.
 The specific method may show up at the end of the message; for instance AES.
 This means that you don't have the 3 encryption jars in the iomclient directory of the saspy install.
 See the configuration section for IOM regarding this: https://sassoftware.github.io/saspy/configuration.html#attn-as-of-saspy-version-3-3-3-the-classpath-is-no-longer-required

-   If this erro is for AES, then there's another solution than having to get those 3 jars and add them to the deployment.
+   If this error is for AES, then there's another solution than having to get those 3 jars and add them to the deployment.
    Java 8 (release greater than 151), has the needed support for this in it.
-So you just need to upgrade an older Java install to this releasse or newer to solve this without needing the jars.
+So you just need to install the current Java 8 or higher to solve this without needing the jars.

 So, hopefully this has shown you how to diagnose connection and configuration problems.
 When you have things set up right, you shouldn't